Relations between Information and Estimation in Discrete-Time L\'evy Channels: Main results

 where $P_{Y_\gamma}$ ($Q_{Y_\gamma}$) denotes the law of the channel output at SNR level $\gamma$, when the true (mismatched) input law is $P$ ($Q$). \end{theorem}

-When we consider the case $\gamma = \infty$, we obtain the following representation of relative entropy: \begin{theorem} Let $X$ be a scalar random variable, and $P$ and $Q$ be two laws on $\mathcal{X}$ such that the following conditions hold: \begin{enumerate} \item Under $P$, $X$ satisfies the Input Regularity Property; \item $\forall 0\leq \gamma <\infty$, we have
+When we consider the case $\gamma = \infty$, we obtain the following representation of relative entropy: \begin{theorem} Let $X \in \mathcal{X}$ be a real-valued random variable, and $P$ and $Q$ be two laws on $\mathcal{X}$.
+For the discrete-time L\'evy channel generated by L\'evy characteristics $(a,\sigma,\nu)$, suppose the conditions in~(\ref{eqn.maintheoremcond1}) and~(\ref{eqn.maintheoremcond2}) are true for all $0< \gamma <\infty$.
+Then,